-Replace the two batteries as follows:
+Replace the battery in the multi-remote controller as follows:

-- 1. Remove the screw and open the lid. - 2.
-Replace the batteries with new ones.
-Insert the batteries as illustrated above.
+- 1. Open the lid using a coin. - 2.
+Replace the battery with a new one.
+Insert the battery as illustrated above.

-Recommended batteries: Sanyo CR2016 or equivalent.
+Recommended battery: Sanyo CR2025 or equivalent.

-- Close the lid securely and install the screw. - 4.
-Press the 🔒 button, then the 🔒 button two or three times to check the multiremote controller operation.
+- 3. Close the lid securely. - 4.
+Press the button, then the button two or three times to check the multiremote controller operation.

-If the batteries are removed for any reason other than replacement, perform step 4 above.
+If the battery is removed for any reason other than replacement, perform step 4 above.